When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 One of the most common problems with shop vacuum dust collectors is quickly clogging the dust filter on the shop vac.

-And as the filter clogs, air flow and suction are reduced and more dust is left, well, everywhere.
+And as the filter clogs, air flow and suction are reduced, and more dust is left everywhere.

 The solution?
-A dust cyclone like the popular cyclone from Oneida Air.
-When installed between your tools and the shop vacuum these simple devices will deposit both small and large dust into a 5-gallon pail (or other holding tank of your preference).
+A dust cyclone like the famous cyclone from Oneida Air.
+When installed between your tools and the shop vacuum, these simple devices will deposit small and large dust into a 5-gallon pail (or other holding tank of your preference).
 This is a must-have dust collection accessory for any shop vac.

 Shop Vacuum Dust Collection Hose Blast Gates